 Innovation in technology and communications has revolutionized the way we do business, connect with one another, and lead our daily lives.
 American companies and entrepreneurs are at the forefront of cutting-edge work in this sphere.
 They play a critical role in everything from the development of creative apps and the latest advances in smartphones to the widespread deployment of broadband and next generation of wireless service.

 We must also continue to promote research and development across the private sector and federal government.
-Colorado boasts more than two dozen federal laboratories that sustain thousands of jobs and billions of dollars in investment.
+Colorado boasts more than two dozen federal laboratories that sustain thousands of jobs and billions of dollars in investment, including efforts I’ve strongly supported at the National Telecommunications and Information Administration’s Institute for Telecommunications Sciences, which works to advance spectrum research and improve wireless technologies.
 The work conducted at these facilities ensures that the United States will remain competitive with our top rivals in science, technology, engineering, mathematics, computer science, and other fields for years to come.

 Investment in advancing technology and improving our communications networks is one of the keys to a brighter future.
 A renewed focus on these industries will benefit American consumers, grow Colorado’s economy, and secure our position as the world’s greatest innovator.